Paul HowarthChief Executive Officer

 David is both a Chartered Engineer and a Fellow of the Institution of Civil Engineers and has a proven track record of improving team performance and delivering challenging projects for customers.
 His nuclear experience includes working on major projects at Hinkley Point C, Sizewell C, Wylfa, Sellafield, Drigg, Devonport and Barrow.
 He also has extensive international experience ranging from Cuba to India and Taiwan to Romania.

-Professor Andrew Sherry was appointed as NNL’s Chief Scientist in January 2015, joining NNL from The University of Manchester where he was Director of the Dalton Nuclear Institute, winning the Queen’s Anniversary Prize in 2012.
+Professor Andrew Sherry was previously NNL’s Chief Scientist but took up a new role in July 2020 as a Special Advisor.
+He joined NNL from The University of Manchester where he was Director of the Dalton Nuclear Institute, winning the Queen’s Anniversary Prize in 2012.
 He has over 30 years' experience in the nuclear sector, leading programmes on science and innovation within both industry and academia.